deeplearning4j/deeplearning4j/deepreinforcementlearning.md

 * Unsupervised learning: That thing is like this other thing.
 (The algorithms learn similarities w/o names, and by extension they can spot the inverse and perform anomaly detection by recognizing what is unusual or dissimilar)
 * Supervised learning: That thing is a “double bacon cheese burger”.
 (Labels, putting names to faces...)
 These algorithms learn the correlations between data instances and their labels; that is, they require a labelled dataset.
 Those labels are used to "supervise" and correct the algorithm as it makes wrong guesses when predicting labels.
-* Reinforcement learning: Eat that thing because it tastes good and will keep you alive.
-(Actions based on short- and long-term rewards.)
+* Reinforcement learning: Eat that thing because it tastes good and will keep you alive longer.
+(Actions based on short- and long-term rewards, such as the amount of calories you ingest, or the length of time you survive.)
 Reinforcement learning can be thought of as supervised learning in an environment of sparse feedback.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/-uXVu0l8guo" frameborder="0" allowfullscreen></iframe>

+## Domain Selection for Reinforcement Learning

 One way to imagine an autonomous reinforcement learning agent would be as a blind person attempting to navigate the world with only their ears and a white cane.
 Agents have small windows that allow them to perceive their environment, and those windows may not even be the most appropriate way for them to perceive what's around them.

 (In fact, deciding *which types* of input and feedback your agent should pay attention to is a hard problem to solve.
 This is known as domain selection.
 Algorithms that are learning how to play video games can mostly ignore this problem, since the environment is man-made and strictly limited.
 Thus, video games provide the sterile environment of the lab, where ideas about reinforcement learning can be tested.
 Domain selection requires human decisions, usually based on knowledge or theories about the problem to be solved; e.g. selecting the domain of input for an algorithm in a self-driving car might include choosing to include radar sensors in addition to cameras and GPS data.)

 ![Alt text](./img/rat_wired.jpg)

+## State-Action Pairs & Complex Probability Distributions of Reward

 The goal of reinforcement learning is to pick the best known action for any given state, which means the actions have to be ranked, and assigned values relative to one another.
 Since those actions are state-dependent, what we are really gauging is the value of state-action pairs; i.e. an action taken from a certain state, something you did somewhere.
 Here are a few examples to demonstrate that the value and meaning of an action is contingent upon the state in which it is taken: